seanj06/Burgers-R-Us-P5/README.md

 **Delete Product**

 If a staff member clicks the delete product button they are shown a popup asking them if they are sure they want to delete the product.
 Only if they confirm delete from there the product is deleted.
-This feature is in place to handle misclicks or error.
+This feature is in place to handle misclicks or errors.

 ![product-delete-conf](docs/features/product-delete-confirmation.png)